-Figure 3.
+FIG. 3.
 Summary for planar filter prototypes.
 The $\zeta/4$ mode frequencies lie between 3 and 4 GHz, while the $\lambda/2$ mode frequencies lie between 6 and 7.5 GHz.
-The experimental splits were designed to separate the problems caused by insufficient or defective filtering from those caused by poor microwave hygiene.
-For each prototype, up to three variants were tested.
-A "no gates" variant, not shown in the table, is meant as a control experiment to measure frequencies and linewidths in absence of gate loading.
+The experimental splits are designed to separate the problems caused by insufficient or defective filtering from those caused by poor microwave hygiene.
+For each prototype, up to three variants are tested.
+A "no gates" variant, not shown in the table, is meant as a control experiment to measure frequencies and linewidths in the absence of gate loading.
 Typical values yield $\kappa{\zeta/4}/2\pi = 0.3$ MHz and $\kappa{\lambda/2}/2\pi = 0.9$ MHz for the two modes.
 The "with gates" variant mimics the full devices.
 In certain cases, after initial measurements, extra wirebonds shorting the gates to the ground plane are added close to the resonator area and chips are then remeasured, resulting in the "with wirebond surgery" variant.
 This sanity check procedure is useful to verify that the failure of chips is due to insufficient filtering or poor microwave hygiene, and not due to other problems like a resonator defect.
-The color coding is a subjective assessment of whether or not the linewidth was optimal, with green being very close to ideal ( $\lesssim 0.5$ MHz), yellow being not ideal but still $\lesssim 4$ MHz, and red being > 10 MHz.
-For this set, $L{\rm f} \approx 114$ nH and $C{\rm f} \approx 0.1$ pF.
-See main text for discussion.
+The color coding is a subjective assessment of whether or not the linewidth is optimal, with green being very close to ideal (≤ 0.5 MHz), yellow being not ideal but still ≤ 4 MHz, and red being >10 MHz.
+For this set, $L_f \approx 114$ nH and $C_f \approx 0.1$ pF.
+The "expected" column is a binary assessment of whether the linewidth should be narrow (\checkmark) or broad (X) based on the presence or absence of filtering.
+See the main text for discussion.